dalebrubaker/ListMmf/README.md

 The next 8 bytes are a long value of the array Count.

-The next 8 bytes are a long value of the array Size.
-This cannot be calculated from the MMF because the MMF allows writing/reading to/from a rounded-up view past the end of the underlying file.

 The next 8 bytes are a long value of the array Version, a counter incremented on writes that is used for throwing an “Enumeration modified” error during enumeration.

-So the actual list values are an array starting at headerReserveBytes + 24 into the file.
+So the actual list values are an array starting at headerReserveBytes + 16 into the file.

 Locking